Rangi Heremaia: Reception

 Strang was nominated for the "Best Supporting Actor" award in the 2000 TV Guide Television Awards.
 The character of Rangi was famous for the risky and abstract storylines he went through.
 Two notable storylines included the character recovering from paraplegia and dating his suspected sister.
 One particular storyline for the character was cut completely in that it was seen far too controversial.
 The storyline was to see offscreen lovers - Strang and Katrina Devine's characters - Rangi and Minnie participate in an affair whilst Rangi was dating Minnie's mother - Ellen.
 The incestuous relationship between Rangi and Donna proved to be one of the soap's most iconic storylines, with the wedding episode being singled out as one of Shortland Street's best bits.
+Years later, storyliner Victor Rodger reflected on the incest plot critically, citing its use of an "unfortunate stereotype": "There were storylines that I struggled with as a Samoan.
+But, how I used to look at it is that it's largely a palagi show that happens to have diverse actors in it, largely ...
+I'm sure that culture has changed to a degree, but once you recognize that, you go, ‘OK, this would never happen in real life, but this is a soap opera."
 Rangi's death proved memorable with fans hoping the character was "doing a Tom Neilson" and would return.
 The death remained the last death of a core cast member for 3 years.
 The storyline that saw Rangi nearly die at the hands of a drunk Rachel, was voted by fans as one of the shows most iconic moments.